 - Subscription.
-It is comfortable for both you and the user – you get financial predictability and the users are not bothered by Ads and can use the app as much as they need.
+It is comfortable for you and the user – you get financial predictability, and the users are not bothered by Ads and can use the app as much as they need.

 - Licensing.
-It works well if your medical app acts on a SaaS model and, especially, if it is a B2B application.
+It works well if your medical app acts on a SaaS model, especially if it is a B2B application.
 You may consider hospitals, medical practices, or independent healthcare professionals as your clients.

 - Service sales.
 Users may purchase one-time services without the need for a subscription.
-It may work for a telemedicine app or even for e-learning in healthcare settings if the need is punctual.
+It may work for a telemedicine app or e-learning in healthcare settings if the need is punctual.

 - Sponsorship.
 This type of monetization is best suited if your healthcare software works with specific medical devices.
 You could get sponsorship from the device producer.

 - Pay per download.
-To be honest, it is the least popular model.
-It implies that you also provide a free version of your web or mobile healthcare app, so potential clients know what they would pay for.
-If you can afford it, then it may work well for you provided you can secure a large enough volume of paying users (as the download price cannot be high).
+It is the least popular model.
+It implies that you also provide a free version of your web or mobile healthcare app so potential clients know what they would pay for.
+It may work well for you if you can afford it, provided you can secure a large enough volume of paying users (as the download price cannot be high).